 - Gaining the child’s attention before you speak.

-- Keeping language simple and emphasising key words.
+- Keeping language simple and emphasising key words using visuals when necessary.

-- Trying to make comments on what you or the child are doing, rather than asking lots of questions.
+- Making comments on what you or the child is doing, rather than asking lots of questions.

 - Repeating instructions/questions once, if the child still doesn’t understand simplify the instructions or give additional support e.g. gesture/visuals.